Can I change to a cheaper prepayment tariff in the UK? (Updated for the July 2026 cap)

 Will I need a new meter?

 Often no. You can usually switch on your existing prepayment meter.
-If you move to smart prepayment, a meter upgrade might be offered, but it depends on your property and supplier rollout.
+If you move to smart prepayment, a meter upgrade might be offered — many suppliers fit smart meters at no upfront cost — but it depends on your property and supplier rollout.

 Will my supply be interrupted?